-The Happiness Behind the Skeleton Dance
+The Happiness Behind the Skeleton Mosaic

 What do we think when we see an image of skull & bones today?
 How about a stylized picture of a human skeleton?
 Although it does depend on the context, we probably don’t think about it too much and place it into the drawer with other “gothic” or “dark” pop imagery.
-These images, such as this skeleton mosaic, are so common today that we don’t really stop and consider what they actually convey and their history is much deeper, much more interesting and much more optimistic than the one we might imagine.
+These images, such as this skeleton mosaic art, are so common today that we don’t really stop and consider what they actually convey and their history is much deeper, much more interesting and much more optimistic than the one we might imagine.

-Artistic mosaic skeletons have their roots in the medieval allegory called the Dance of Death or originally, Danse Macabre.
+Artistic skeleton mosaics have their roots in the medieval allegory called the Dance of Death or originally, Danse Macabre.
 During the Middle Ages, life was very different.
 Undeveloped medicine, awful hygiene, and constant wars brought many diseases while the mortality rate of the European population grew exponentially.
 Peaking around the middle of the 14th century, the Great Plague peaked killed about half of all people in the old continent, leaving behind fear and devastation.
 Short life span and poor living conditions kept the idea of death close to the people, while the Christian doctrine kept them believing in a better afterlife.

 The Dance of Death (1493) by Michael Wolgemut, from the Liber chronicarum by Hartmann Schedel.